Your Back and Abdominal Muscles

 It is important that you keep your abs active during times of lifting because they maintain the normal curvature and help your to prevent disc injury.
 Weak or unconditioned abdominals are prone to back injury because of this imbalance.

 Your other vital abdominal muscles include the internal and external obliques and the transverse abdominus.
-The transverse abdominus is the ‘corset’ of thin muscle that surrounds and contains the abdominal cavity.
-Whenever you contract this muscle, you help to provide a sustained upward force to relieve pressure on your spine.
+The transverse abdominus is the ‘corset’ that surrounds and contains the abdominal cavity.
+Whenever you contract it, you help to provide a sustained upward force to relieve pressure on your spine.

-This muscle is important for everyday daily tasks where lifting is required.
-If you have very weak and unresponsive abdominal muscles you may notice an excessive anterior pelvic tilt.
+This is important for everyday daily tasks where lifting is required.
+If you have very weak and unresponsive abdominals you may notice an excessive anterior pelvic tilt.
 Any time that your pelvic tilt is out of neutral, you risk injury to your lumbar spine and disc, causing pain.

 For more help with your back and abdominals: